SSE is the bright spark behind Southern Electric, Hydro, and SWALEC, but it's got another utility under its belt too: broadband. So is it any good?

 It's not bad!
 It's very easy to use and set up, and hooking your devices up to the 'net is a breeze.
 Dual-band Wi-Fi is present to help wireless speeds along, and gigabit ethernet ports are there to give you the fastest possible speeds on wired connections too.

 Compared to most routers that come with ADSL broadband, it's one of the best; but that's not quite the case for routers that come with fibre optic packages.
-The BT Smart Hub and Sky Q Hub, for instance - available with BT Infinity and Sky Fibre - are just that little bit more high-powered and have some smarter features on board.
+The BT Smart Hub and Sky Q Hub, for instance - available with BT Fibre Optic Broadband and Sky Fibre - are just that little bit more high-powered and have some smarter features on board.

 Line rental is included in all SSE Broadband packages, as per most providers, and it comes with inclusive evening and weekend calls.
 That's a nice extra - especially at this price point.
 Or, you can upgrade it to Talk Anytime, which gives you anytime calls to UK landlines and 20 international destinations.